AI CRO

 What is marketing automation, in plain English?

 Software that sends emails, scores leads, and triggers workflows on a schedule or in response to events, without a person having to push a button each time.
 It sits alongside a CRM (which stores the data) and an analytics tool (which measures the outcome).
+The three categories overlap in modern platforms but the functions are distinct.

 Who needs marketing automation?